 The CHG soap helps get rid of bacteria on your skin.
-Please follow these steps.
+Please follow these steps:

 - Get in the shower and wash your hair with your regular shampoo.
-Rinse the shampoo out of your hair. - Once your whole body is wet, turn the water off.
-Clean your body with the CHG soap. - Do not get the CHG soap in your eyes, ears, mouth, nose, or genital area. - Turn the water back on and rinse the soap off. - Use a clean towel to gently pat your skin dry. - Put on fresh, clean clothes and put clean sheets on your bed. - Do not shave your legs or any of the hair by your groin (bikini area).
+Rinse the shampoo out of your hair. - Do not use your regular soap after applying and rinsing Hibiclens CHG soap. - Once your whole body is wet, turn the water off.
+Clean your body with the CHG soap. - Do not get the CHG soap in your eyes, ears, mouth, nose, or genital area. - Do not apply any lotions, deodorant, powders, or perfumes to the body area that has been cleaned with Hibiclens CHG soap. - Turn the water back on and rinse the soap off. - Use a clean towel to gently pat your skin dry. - Put on fresh, clean clothes and put clean sheets on your bed. - Do not shave your legs or any of the hair by your groin (bikini area).
 Shaving can cause infections because it creates tiny cuts in the skin.
-If any hair needs to be removed on or near your hip or knee, your surgeon will remove it with an electric hair clipper on the day of surgery
+If any hair needs to be removed on or near your hip or knee, your surgeon will remove it with an electric hair clipper on the day of surgery.